sebastianotronto/nissy/README.md

 or what was the optimal way to solve a certain substep at a given point, and so on.

 ## How to use it
+**Update:** the file nissy-win.exe should work as a Windows executable, but I have not tested it (I don't have a Windows machine).

 Check out the help pages in the docs folder.
 They are also available from within nissy with the command "help".